dennyzhang/code.dennyzhang.com/maximum-xor-of-two-numbers-in-an-array/README.md

-# Leetcode: Maximum XOR of Two Numbers in an Array     :BLOG:Basic:
+# Leetcode: Maximum XOR of Two Numbers in an Array     :BLOG:Amusing:

 ---